 - A location that you can personalize

 - A location where only the pets belongings and memories can go.

 If you are a Nester, or someone you know is, and you have a question just ask me in the comment section below.

-Next week I am going to discuss The Piler and what they need to consider when getting ready for a new pet.
+Next week I am going to discuss The Piler and what they need to consider when preparing for a new dog.

 Check out my posts on getting organized for a new dog using my Organizational Personality Type System:

 We could all use something to look forward to right now.
 I want to do something that will add value to your life, that would help you during these confusing and challenging times.
 When you are organized there is less chaos, less overwhelm.
 An organized home can bring you a sense of calm, ground you, and help you feel more in control.
 It is one of the things that we can influence and control despite what’s happening in other areas of our lives or communities.

 I am offering a “mini organizing consult” for free, share it with your co-workers, family, friends, on Linkedin, post it on Facebook, or Instagram, or Twitter.
 Let everyone know because I want to give back and help you.
 Now is when people really need it.